tstehr/recipes/Provençal_Ratatouille.md

 Add remaining ¼ of the olive oil to skillet and heat over medium-high heat until shimmering.
 Add eggplant and cook, stirring, until softened, about 4 minutes; add more olive oil as needed if skillet dries out while cooking eggplant.
 Scrape eggplant into pot with other vegetables and stir to combine.

 Set pot of vegetables over medium-high heat and stir in tomato puree and herb bundle; heat until ratatouille is gently bubbling, then lower heat to medium and cook, stirring, until tomato puree coats vegetables in a thick sauce, about 15 minutes.
 Discard herb bundle.
-Season with salt, stir in chopped parsley (if using), and drizzle with a small amount of fresh extra-virgin olive oil.
+Season with salt, pepper, sugar, and balsamico.
+Stir in chopped parsley (if using), and drizzle with a small amount of fresh extra-virgin olive oil.
 Serve right away, or chill and serve either reheated, slightly chilled, or at room temperature.

 Source: [seriouseats.com](https://www.seriouseats.com/recipes/2015/08/ratatouille-provence-vegetable-stew-recipe.html)